dotnet/docs/docs/azure/sdk/resource-management.md

 ### Additional resources

-For more information on Azure SDK, please refer to [this website](https://azure.github.io/azure-sdk/).
+For more information on Azure SDK, refer to [this website](https://azure.github.io/azure-sdk/).